top of page

 THE MYTH OF THE WINCHESTER 74

 The fact that, despite their easy availability, there was not an official issue of 'silenced' .22 rifles until 1942 suggests they were not a key element in the Auxiliary Units' armoury.
-The myth owes much to Lampe who in 1968 described the .22 rifle as a ‘sinister’ assassination weapon capable of killing a man over a range of a mile.
-The myth of the one mile range derived from the warning on the packs of supersonic cartridges that they were ‘dangerous to one mile’.
+The myth owes much to David Lampe's The Last Ditch in 1968, where he described the .22 rifle as a ‘sinister’ assassination weapon capable of killing a man over a range of a mile.
+The myth of the one mile range derived from the warning on the packs of supersonic cartridges that they were ‘dangerous within one mile’.
 This was, however, only their maximum duration in flight (and only sub-sonic round could be used with a sound moderator).
 Not realising that the .22 rifle only officially issued in1942, Lampe also tried to link them to an August 1940 statement of intent that their role would including sniping (something for which only the Scout Patrols ended up being properly equipped).
-The accurate range of a .22 rifle was actually just 100 yards and the Auxiliers were tested in competitions at only 20 yards
+The maximum accurate range of a .22 rifle was actually just 100 yards and the Auxiliers were tested in competitions at only 20 yards (and only on open sights).

-The legend was reinforced by the widespread circulation across the internet of an illustration of a Winchester Model 74 .22 calibre rifle fitted with sound moderator and a No.42 telescopic sight, mistakenly assumed to come from an SOE manual.
+The legend of the .22 'sniper' rifle was reinforced by the widespread circulation across the internet of an illustration of a Winchester Model 74 .22 calibre rifle fitted with sound moderator and a No.42 telescopic sight, mistakenly assumed to come from an SOE manual.
 In 1991 H. Keith Melton in OSS Special Weapons and Equipment published an illustration of a ‘silenced’ Winchester Model 74 with a No.42 scope in the style of a page from the 1944 OSS manual with a footnote 'Issued by SOE' (p.42).
-Although the introduction to the book made clear that the layout of this page was an artistic fabrication, the illustration was soon spread across the internet as being from a genuine SOE manual.
-Unfortunately, the original source of this attribution cannot be verified and no evidence of the use of this rifle by SOE has been confirmed.
+Although the introduction to the book made clear that the layout of this page was an artistic fabrication, the illustration was soon spread across the internet as being from a genuine OSS manual.
+Unfortunately, Melton has been unable to identify the original source of this attribution (correspondence with author in 2022) and no evidence of the use of this rifle by SOE has been confirmed.

 Despite its immediately-distinguishable features, the lack of documentary or photographic evidence argues against the distribution of the Winchester Model 74 to the Auxiliary Units on any large scale.
-The Winchester Model 74 was an innovative design for a semi- automatic small-bore rifle which only came onto the US market in 1939.
-It was not widely marketed in Britain by Parker-Hale or the Army and Navy Stores in their pre-war wartime catalogues and so the 1940 and 1941 vintage rifles that have subsequently come onto the market may well be those supplied to the British government.
+The Winchester Model 74 was an innovative design for a semi- automatic small-bore rifle which only came onto the US market in 1939 and was not widely marketed in Britain before the war.
 Although an ‘economy’ model, it was well-made and accurate.
 It originally fired a .22 Short cartridge but in 1940 a version was introduced that was also capable of firing a .22 Long Rifle cartridge.
 The receiver is built on the basis of an 8.5-inch-long steel tube housing a simple blowback-operated bolt, largely enclosed by the receiver.
 Fourteen rounds can be fed through a cut-out in the side of the buttstock and are held in place by a spring-loaded rod that fits through the checkered-steel buttplate.

-One early source of Winchester Model 74 rifles for British service is contained within a contract to Parker Hale on 6 October 1941 to provide to the Ministry of Supply an unknown number of Winchester ‘automatic’ rifles within a larger consignment of 2,066 Winchester rifles.There are later photographs of brand-new Winchester Model 74 rifles, individually-boxed in commercial packing, being delivered to Weedon on 23 March 1942.
-This post-dates the main distribution of .22 calibre rifles to the Auxiliary Units but it is possible that a small number were supplied at a later date.
+One early piece of evidence for the import of Winchester Model 74 rifles for British service is contained within a contract to Parker-Hale on 6 October 1941 to provide to the Ministry of Supply an unknown number of Winchester ‘automatic’ rifles within a larger consignment of 2,066 Winchester rifles.There are also later photographs of brand-new Winchester Model 74 rifles, individually-boxed in commercial packing, being delivered to Weedon on 23 March 1942.
+But this post-dates the main distribution of .22 calibre rifles to the Auxiliary Units under a contract to Parker-Hale of 13 March to fit sound moderators to 600 rifles already supplied to the Auxiliary Units.
+It is, however, possible that a small number were supplied at a later date.
+The total number of Winchester Model 74 rifles supplied to the British government is not known.

-.22 rifles were imported in huge numbers from the USA as training rifles and a bolt action was preferable in preparing for that action in a larger calibre service rifle.
-The semi-automatic Winchester 74 therefore posed a problem in how best to use it.
-Although the bolt-action rifle is still considered more suitable than a semi-automatic as a sniper rifle (as when fired there is only one stage of recoil and less risk of stoppages) this was a new debate in 1942.
+During the Second World War, bolt-action .22 rifles were purchased from the USA by Britain in huge numbers, via the British Purchasing Commission or later the Lend-Lease scheme, to be used as training rifles.
+Winchester had discovered this to be a lucrative market, allowing it to off-load surplus stock, including making-up rifles from spare parts.
+A bolt-action was preferable as a training rifle, preparing for that action in a larger calibre service rifle and so the arrival of the semi-automatic Winchester 74 posed something of a problem as to how it might be used.
+Although the bolt-action rifle is still considered more suitable than a semi-automatic as a sniper rifle (as when fired there is only one stage of recoil and less risk of stoppages) this was a new debate in 1942 and may have aroused a degree of interest in the Winchester 74.
 The initial sound of cocking the enclosed bolt of the Winchester 74 by its small lever is far quieter than an equivalent bolt action rifle although, when fired, the blowback action of a semi-automatic makes more noise from the gas that is released at the breech.
-Nonetheless, with an ability to empty its 14 round tubular magazine in under 4 seconds, it is easy to see why the new Winchester 74 might have had attractions in trialing a short-range .22 calibre sniping rifle, alongside other wartime experiments in silenced weapons.
-The possibilities of the Winchester 74 compensating for the lack of power of a .22 calibre round by delivering the ‘double tap’ of quick shots to the chest to better ensure a kill were appreciated by Auxilier Bob Millard, who was otherwise dismissive if the .22 calibre rifles: ‘we had a Winchester 74 which is a semi-automatic so two or three quick chest shots was a possibility’.
-The use of a Winchester 74 Iwith a sound moderator would also improve the accuracy of such a tactic by reducing recoil between shots (although a 'silencer' was not as efficient in removing all sound as movies would suggest).
+It should, however, be noted that there is no evidence of SOE or the War Office experimenting with, or using, any suppressed .22 rifle in action other than the use by SOE of suppressed Mossberg and Remington .22 rifles in the Far East for their traditional role of small-game hunting and similarly by OSS 'carpetbagger' aircrew as a survival rifle.
+Instead, SOE used either suppressed .22 or Welrod pistols or the suppressed Sten gun.
+But with an ability to empty its 14 round tubular magazine in under 4 seconds, it is easy to see why the new Winchester 74 might have had attractions in trialing a short-range .22 calibre sniping rifle.
+The possibilities of compensating for the lack of power of a .22 calibre round by delivering the ‘double tap’ of quick shots to the chest to better ensure a kill were appreciated by Auxilier Bob Millard, who was otherwise dismissive if the .22 calibre rifles: ‘we had a Winchester 74 which is a semi-automatic so two or three quick chest shots was a possibility’.
+(His account does, however, contain inconsistencies - at one point describing it as have a 5-shot magazine.)
+The use of a Winchester 74 with a sound moderator would also improve the accuracy of such a tactic by reducing recoil between shots.
+However, the use of a 'silencer' necessitated using sub-sonic .22 rounds and these had an increased risk of stoppages in a semi-automatic - not something to contemplate in the middle of dispatching an enemy!
+This risk may have been even greater using standard service .22 ammunition as this was reputedly even more under-powered, with a maximum effective range of just 50 yards.
+The fact that there are less than a dozen recorded examples of a suppressed Winchester Model 74 in service, and only in the Auxiliary Units, suggests that there was no extensive trial.

 (a) Crosswires